 Once the sale is completed, the successful bidder must immediately post a 5% non-refundable deposit.
 Bids are considered final when the deposit transaction is complete.
 All interested parties should remain until sales are confirmed by the clerk.
 The remainder of the bid plus court registry fees are due by close of business on the following business day, ET.
 Documentary Stamps of .70 for each $100 are required to record the new title.
 Upon payment of the full bid amount including all required fees, the Clerk will issue a Certificate of Sale.
 A Certificate of Title may be issued by the Clerk of the Circuit Court after ten (10) full days have elapsed from the issuance of the Certificate of Sale and provided there is no other action relating to the subject proceeding.

 A non-refundable deposit of 5% of the winning bid must be posted immediately at the time of sale.
 This deposit is paid into the Registry of the court.
 The deposit may be paid in the form of cash or certified funds, only.
 The remaining balance is due by 5:00 PM the next business day following the sale.
 The balance may be paid in cash, certified funds, or wire transfer only (additional fees apply for wire transfer, time requirements still apply).
-The registry deposit is assessed a 3% fee on the first $500 of the deposit and 1.5% on the remaining deposit.
+The registry deposit is assessed a 3% fee on the first $500 of the deposit and 1.5% on each subsequent $100.
 Personal checks, business checks, and credit cards are not permitted for payment.

 No. There may still be other encumbrances (judgments, priority mortgages, taxes or liens) that survive the sale.
 The winning bidder takes title to the property subject to all defects, liens, encumbrances and matters of which he/she has or could obtain knowledge.
 It is the bidder’s responsibility to perform all research regarding the property, including the value, title defects, liens, mortgages or other encumbrances.
 The Clerk’s Office does not guarantee a clear title and is not responsible for any encumbrances on the property purchased at auction.